ciforios/ciforios.github.io/_posts/2015-06-05-Our_Workflow.markdown

 ## Releases
 Beta releases are automatically created by merging the dev into the master branch.
-This increments the version number and puthe new version to the shes tester devices.
+This increments the version number and makes the new version on the tester devices available.